Avdan-OS/Website/CONTRIBUTING.md

 ## Basics

-To start your contribution follow the steps below
+To start your contribution, please follow the steps below

 1. Create a fork of this repo